Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/parsing-pdfs-in-rust.md

 was able to hack my way from nothing to 50+ new contacts in under 90 minutes and 400 lines of code.

-Let me know if you find these sorts of *"programming Rust in the real world"* articles interesting.
+Let me know if you find these sorts of [*"programming Rust in the real world"*][youtube] articles interesting.
 I always enjoy hearing war stories from fellow programmers!

 [bodge]: https://www.youtube.com/watch?v=lIFE7h3m40U
 [crate]: https://crates.io/crates/pdf